Enabling and using apache's mod_status on Debian and Ubuntu

-To disable ExtendedStatus later, either delete the extendedstatus file or change the setting in the file from "On" to "Off".
+ExtendedStatus later, either delete the extendedstatus file or change the setting in the file from

-Now that we've made sure the apache server status page is enabled and configured the way we want, we'll need to restart apache:
+Now that you've made sure the apache server status page is enabled and configured the way you want, you'll need to restart apache:

 sudo /usr/sbin/apache2ctl restart

-To try this option out we'll need to install a browser on the server first.
-The browser we'll use is called "lynx", and you can install it with the following command:
+To try this option out you'll need to install a browser, such as Lynx, on the server first.
+You can install Lynx with the following command:

 sudo aptitude install lynx

-No configuration is necessary, but lynx is keyboard-controlled so it is handy to know a few basic keystrokes when using it.
-There is a list of the most frequently-used commands at the bottom of the screen while lynx is running.
-If you visit a site with lynx you can navigate with the up and down keys and follow a highlighted link by hitting enter.
-Hit "q" to quit (and hit "y" to confirm the quit).
-Hit "h" to access lynx's documentation.
+No configuration is necessary, but Lynx is keyboard-controlled so it is handy to know a few basic keystrokes when using it.
+There is a list of the most frequently-used commands at the bottom of the screen while Lynx is running.
+If you visit a site with Lynx you can navigate with the up and down keys and follow a highlighted link by hitting enter.
+Hit

 Most of the server status page should be self-explanatory.
 The apache version is listed at the top, along with some of the modules loaded in apache.
 Some important stats following that include how long the apache server has been running since last restart, the traffic is has handled since then, how much CPU is being used by apache at that moment, and how frequently apache is serving requests.